- New Work

 - Get Involved

-Scribes students are accepted on the basis of their written application and writing sample as well as an in-person interview with Hugo House staff.
-We are looking for students who are excited about writing; who are able to talk about their writing process and challenges; and who are ready to be contributing members of a creative environment.
-Download a brochure to learn more about Scribes!
+Application Process: Scribes students are accepted on the basis of their written application and writing sample, as well as an in-person interview with Hugo House youth staff.
+We are looking for students who are excited about writing, who are able to talk about their writing process and challenges, and who are ready to be contributing members of a creative literary environment.

 ** Please note that applying and interviewing for Scribes does not guarantee admission.
 Scribes is a selective program drawing students from the Seattle area and around the country.